Auto Trader alternatives – the ultimate guide

 How it works

-Typically, you start the car-selling process with these businesses by entering your reg number and mileage on their website in order to receive an instant online valuation.
-If that valuation is to your liking, you can arrange an appointment for the buyer to inspect your car in person.
+If you want to use an instant car buying website to sell your car, you start by entering your registration number and mileage on their website where prompted.
+Once you fill this out, you will receive an instant online valuation.
+If you’re happy with the price given, you can arrange an appointment for the buyer to inspect your car in person.

-Here’s where it can become less ‘instant’ with some of the companies, depending on how quickly you can arrange for this inspection.
-Some might come to you, while other companies will need you to drop it off at a local branch.
+This is where it can become less ‘instant’ as it is entirely dependent on when you can arrange an inspection.
+Some will come to you, whereas others require you to take your car to a hub or local branch.

 Admin fees and payments